sunitsivaraj/Cogent/README.md

 # Cogent #

-Cogent is a web framework for simulation cognitive agents.
+Cogent is a web framework for simulation of cognitive agents.

 ## Installing Java, sbt, and Scalatra ##
 Cogent is designed using the Scalatra micro web framework [Scalatra](http://scalatra.org/) <br/>